Go to page content

 Teeth, Tentacles and Tales, which opened on June 7, explores the science behind the world of the mythical such as how dragons might have been imagined from dinosaur bones and how kraken are not all that different than real giant squid.

-Explaining the origins of mythical creatures from different cultures from all over the world was an exciting and fun aspect of the exhibit for interpretation staff.
+Explaining the origins of mythical creatures from different cultures was an exciting and fun aspect of the exhibit for the interpretation staff.

 Name that kraken

-To make the content of the exhibit more accessible to younger audiences, the interpretation team included some short panels with a special mascot – a baby kraken – to guide younger viewers through the exhibits, explaining the main points of the larger panels.
+To make the exhibit’s content more accessible to younger audiences, the interpretation team included some short panels with a special mascot — a baby kraken, a legendary sea monster of enormous size and akin to a squid or octopus — to guide younger viewers through the exhibits, explaining the main points of the larger panels.

-In April, staff turned to the public and social media for name suggestions for the baby kraken.
+In April, staff turned to the public and social media for baby kraken name suggestions.

 To honour that connection, interpreters made a display showcasing the colouring pages with some information about the naming of the kraken mascot for a Museum and Astronomy Family Day on May 18, when more than 1,100 people came through the centre.